haven-protocol-org/haven-payment-gateway/README.md

 ## Features

-* Payment validation done through either `monero-wallet-rpc` or the [xmrchain.net blockchain explorer](https://xmrchain.net/).
+* Payment validation done through either `haven-wallet-rpc` or the [xmrchain.net blockchain explorer](https://xmrchain.net/).
 * Validates payments with `cron`, so does not require users to stay on the order confirmation page for their order to validate.
 * Order status updates are done through AJAX instead of Javascript page reloads.
 * Customers can pay with multiple transactions and are notified as soon as transactions hit the mempool.